 - 1. The perpetrator(s) may be asked to genuinely apologise (written or verbal) - 2.
 Other consequences may take place e.g. referral of the victim or the bully to Peer Counsellors, Positive Support - 3.
-The bully (bullies) may be placed on report to monitor their behaviour and parents will be informed - 4.
-If possible, the pupils will be reconciled - 5.
-In serious cases time in reset or a suspension will be considered - 6.
+The bully (bullies) may be placed on report to monitor their behaviour - 4.
+In serious cases exclusion will be considered - 5.
+If possible, the pupils will be reconciled - 6.
 After the incident/incidents have been investigated and dealt with, each case will be monitored to ensure repeated bullying does not take place. - 7.
 The Head of Year or member of staff dealing with the incident will discuss the bullying with the bully (bullies) to help them to realise the effects of their actions and reduce the likelihood of them re-offending.